 The Hopper system includes a fully assembled drone, controller, batteries, multi-battery charger, carry/storage case, maintenance tools, safety glasses, spare motors, and spare propellers.
-Every component is designed and manufactured in the United States by For The Win Robotics in Paramount, CA.
+Every component is designed and manufactured in the United States by For The Win Robotics in San Diego, California.

 Hopper connects via Bluetooth for manual flight using the Hopper Controller, and via WiFi for telemetry data and autonomous flight programming through FTW Code.
 Use the FTW Fly app to update Hopper's firmware and verify connectivity before each session.